 As I said, Preparing for international travel while pregnant can be tricky, but now that I feel prepared for my trip today, I’m excited to finally go!
 Do you have any other tips for traveling internationally while pregnant?
 Comment with them below!
 I’d love to hear.

-And remember, if you’re looking for a more holistic approach to prenatal care and birth, check out Baby+Co!
+And remember, if you’re looking for a more holistic approach to prenatal care and birth, Baby+Co!

 *While I have been compensated for this post, all opinions are my own.*